How often are you required to pay Body Corporate levies, and what happens if you don’t pay on time?

 - Many of our clients have told us of the positive change in financial circumstances that our team has made within the first few months of taking over body corporate management of their building.

 - Body corporate fee recovery is governed by strict legislation, and our processes and systems are fully compliant with requirements.

-Contact Tower Body Corporate today for a confidential discussion about the financial administration of your Scheme.
+Contact Tower Body Corporate today for a confidential discussion about the financial administration of your Scheme Or for other body corporate services in Gold Coast & Brisbane.
 We’d be happy to help.